MicrosoftDocs/powerapps-docs/articles/share-app.md

 If you share an app with a group, *everyone* in that group has the permissions that you assign to the group.
 If users are added or deleted from the group, then these users gain and lose permissions accordingly.

-If you share an app with your organization, *everyone* in that group has the permission to run the app (default behavior).
+If you share an app with your organization, *everyone* in your organization has the permission to run the app (default behavior).
 They cannot change or update the app.

 **Note**: Before you share an app, make sure that the people with whom you're sharing it have access to the data.
 For example, you must [share an Excel or other file](share-app-data.md) in a cloud-storage account.